ambidextrous/csv_log_cleaner/README.md

 Illegal values are either cleaned (e.g. by adding `.0` to the end of integer values in a float column) or deleted (e.g. by replacing a `not_a_float` string value in a float column with an empty string), with all data loss being logged in an output JSON file, along with the maximum and minimum illegal values encountered.

-Data is processed row-wise, in adjustably sized buffers using all of the available cores for parallel processing.
+Data is processed row-wise, in adjustably-sized buffers using all of the available cores for parallel processing.
 The aim here is to make it possible to process larger-than-memory datasets quickly and efficiently, as part of an extendable Unix pipeline.

 ### Parameters